KILTprotocol/docs/docs/develop/03_workshop/04_attester/index.md

 1. [Create an account](./01_account.md) to pay for all transactions and storage deposits.
 2. [Create a DID](./02_did.md), which is the identity used to create attestations.

-   While you can always switch the KILT account and pay deposits and fees with any , your DID stays the same and is the way Claimers identify you and put trust in you.
+  While you can always switch the KILT account and pay deposits and fees with any account you like, your DID stays the same and is the way Claimers identify and trust you.

-3. Before you can attest claims, [you need a CType](./03_ctype.md) which describes and gives context to what you attest.
+1. Before you can attest claims, [you need a CType](./03_ctype.md) that describes and gives context to what you attest.
-4. Once you have a way to pay fees and deposits, have an identity and a CType, [you can create attestations](../06_attestation.md).
+2. Once you have a way to pay fees and deposits, have an identity, and a CType, [you can create attestations](../06_attestation.md).

 ## Folder Structure

 Create the following files in the `attester`` folder.
-This folders serves to mimic an <span className="label-role attester">Attester</span> service.
+These folders mimics an <span className="label-role attester">Attester</span> service.

 <Tabs groupId="ts-js-choice">
   <TabItem value='ts' label='Typescript' default>